Top 5: Best Keurig Coffee Makers Reviews of 2022

 Keurig is now a household name, and if you’re reading this, chances are you’ve tasted Keurig brewed coffee before.
 An estimated 11 million Keurig brewers were sold in 2015 alone.

-Since Green Mountain Coffee’s debut of the single serve k-cup pods in 1998, the Keurig infiltrated kitchens around the globe – and for good reason.
+Since Green Mountain Coffee’s debut of the single serve coffee makers and k-cup pods in 1998, the Keurig infiltrated kitchens around the globe – and for good reason.

 The brewer is dangerously efficient.
-Single cups of coffee can be brewed in a minute or less, and the machine’s extraction parameters are intentionally engineered to brew a balanced cup of joe.
+A single serve coffee maker is very efficient.
+Cups of coffee can be brewed in a minute or less, and the machine’s extraction parameters are intentionally engineered to brew a balanced cup of joe.

 Top Rated Keurig Models